Hammad-Akbar/poligram/README.md

 # lecture9-react

-Let's get React up and running with Flask
+Let's get React up and running with Flask.
+Run these commands in your Project 2 (or scratch) folder.

 ## Upgrade Node version to 7